Kamlesh Kumari Yadav: Career

-Constable Kamlesh Kumari joined the CPRF in 1994 and was first posted with the elite 104 Rapid Action Force (RAF) in Allahabad.
+Constable Kamlesh Kumari joined the CRPF in 1994 and was first posted with the elite 104 Rapid Action Force (RAF) in Allahabad.
 Soon after, she was posted at the 88 Mahila (Women's) Battalion on 12 July 2001.
 Kumari became part of Bravo Company, the group tasked with securing Parliament when in session.

 13 December 2001

 Kamlesh Kumari was posted at Iron Gate No. 1, next to Building Gate No. 11, of the Parliament House.
-An Ambassador brand car, bearing the license plate number DL 3C J 1527, drove towards the gate from Vijay Chowk.She was the first security official to approach the car and, realising something was amiss, ran back to her post to seal the gate.
+An Ambassador brand car, bearing the license plate number DL 3C J 1527, drove towards the gate from Vijay Chowk.
+She was the first security official to approach the car and, realising something was amiss, ran back to her post to seal the gate.
 The terrorists, with their cover effectively blown and unable to travel further due to Kumari's foresight, opened fire.
 Eleven bullets struck Kamlesh in the stomach.
 The attack occurred at 11:50 in the morning.

 Kamlesh Kumari alertness prevented a suicide bomber among the terrorists from executing their plan; the closing of Gate No. 1 and the alarm raised gave time for other security personnel to take position and neutralize the would-be bomber.

 Family

-Kamlesh Kumari was survived by two daughters, Jyoti and Shweta and her husband, Avdhesh Kumar.
+Kamlesh Kumari was survived by two daughters, Jyoti Kumari and Shweta Kumari and her husband, Avdhesh Kumar.
 Kamlesh's family hails from Sikanderpur, Kannauj in Uttar Pradesh.
 Kamlesh and her family had earlier lived in Vikaspuri, Delhi.